sarveshveer12345-maker/ola-ride-performance-analysis/README.md

 Key Insight:
 Out of 71.2K total bookings, only 62.1% are successfully completed, meaning nearly 38% of demand fails to convert into revenue.

-With total revenue at 24.22M, This indicates that a substantial portion of potential revenue remains unrealized due to failed ride conversions, highlighting inefficiency in monetizing existing demand.
+With total revenue at 24.22M, this indicates that a substantial portion of potential revenue remains unrealized due to failed ride conversions, highlighting inefficiency in monetizing existing demand.

 Business Impact:
 This is not just an operational inefficiency — it represents a direct revenue leakage problem, where existing demand is not being fully monetized.

 Recommendation:

-Prioritize reducing cancellations over acquiring new users Even a 5–10% improvement in ride success rate could significantly increase revenue without additional customer acquisition cost
+Prioritize reducing cancellations over acquiring new users.
+Even a 5–10% improvement in ride success rate could significantly increase revenue without additional customer acquisition cost

 ---